MessageMedia vs Telnyx

 Which is more popular, MessageMedia or Telnyx?

-On the Knock platform, MessageMedia handled <1M messages from January 24th to April 24th compared to <1M for Telnyx.
-MessageMedia is currently seeing declining volume, while Telnyx volume has remained stable.
+On the Knock platform, MessageMedia handled <1M messages from February 13th to May 14th compared to <1M for Telnyx.
+MessageMedia is currently seeing declining volume, while Telnyx is trending upward.

 Can I use both MessageMedia and Telnyx together?